turingschool/front-end-curriculum/lessons/testing-the-dom-with-webdriverio.md

 What we are going to be talking about today is how to set up webdriver.io and we'll drive our development together inside of node.
 Once we set up our testing environment we will go straight into writing some tests together to get an idea to post onto the DOM, and also deleting a specific idea.

+In order for us to test the DOM we have to have two of our servers running.
+We need our development server (web-pack-dev-server) and our selenium-server running.
+Selenium will act like a human and essentially walk through the functionality of our application for us.

 ## Let's go!

 Now I could of given you a repo that has this set up already but that won't be very beneficial so lets walk through using node and installing that `yung-webdriver`